nikeokoronkwo/grayprint/docs/templates.md

 # Templates

-Templates are what power boilerplate.
-They are the blueprint that shows and tells how boilerplate should
+Templates are what power grayprint.
+They are the blueprint that shows and tells how grayprint should

 Templates make it easy for you to scaffold a project, while also allowing you to easily configure a project.